sin3point14/danbooru-viewer/README.md

 Meant to be used for various ( ͡° ͜ʖ ͡°) purposes

+## What is Danbooru?

+An image board consisting of pretty muchh all anime/manga/light novels related artwork present on the internet, from sites like Pixiv, Twitter, DeviantArt etc and also consists of a lot of Original Content.
+The artwork is both SFW and (mostly) NSFW ( ͡° ͜ʖ ͡°).

 ## Usage-

 Download the index.html from the Release Page and open it in your favourite browser